 Before You Start

 - You'll need the URL for your RSS feed.
 If you want to include content from multiple feeds, you can use our FEED merge tag to add multiple RSS feeds to one campaign.
-Or use a feed aggregator like RSS Mix to combine multiple RSS feeds into a single feed.
+Or use a feed aggregator like RSSUnify or RSS Mix to combine multiple RSS feeds into a single feed.

 - You can't control the RSS content via the Campaign Builder.
 If you want your content formatted a certain way, edit the RSS source directly.